najibghadri/redux-dunk/README.md

 return dunk(newState, Effects.doTheThing) - paramterless Effect
 return dunk(newState, Effects.reorderTopic(action.payload.topicId, action.payload.to)); - effect created with parameters

-## How effects are run with the redux store
+## How effects are run with the redux store?

-This is
+ 1. There is a dispatch(action) somewhere
+ 2. action goes to reducer
+ 3. reducer creates new state, and calls dunk(newState, ...effects) which schedules effects in the queue to run later.
+ 4. reducer finishes and dunk as a next middleware gets called
+ 5. dunk schedules the effects in the queue to run in the end of this event-loop tick (with promises in the job queue)
+ 6. effects run and might dispatch actions for the next redux round, or read the state whenever.

 - Effects are always scheduled after the reducer has finished.
 - Effects run async (end of current event-loop tick)
-- getState always returns the latest state in the store
+- getState always returns the latest state in the store, not the one it was when the effect was scheduled (this is 👍 )
-- avoid never-ending loops (action->reducer->effect->action->..)
+- avoid never-ending loops (action->reducer->effect->action->..) ⚠️

 ## Api Reference